dappnode/mev-sp-fe/TERMS_OF_SERVICE.md

 Effective as of Oct 18, 2023

-By downloading, accessing or using the Dappnode MEV Smoothing Pool (referenced herein "Smooth"), you (referenced herein as “you” or the “user”) certify that you have read and agreed to the terms and conditions below (the “Terms”) which form a binding contract between you and DAppNode (referenced herein as “we” or “us”).
+By downloading, accessing or using the Dappnode Smooth (referenced herein "Smooth"), you (referenced herein as “you” or the “user”) certify that you have read and agreed to the terms and conditions below (the “Terms”) which form a binding contract between you and DAppNode (referenced herein as “we” or “us”).
 If you do not agree to the Terms, do not download or use the Smooth.

 Smooth is made of three components, the [mev-sp-oracle](https://github.com/dappnode/mev-sp-oracle) (referenced as "oracle"), [mev-sp-contracts](https://github.com/dappnode/mev-sp-contracts) (referenced as "contract") and [mev-sp-fe](https://github.com/dappnode/mev-sp-fe) (referenced as "frontend").
 Same terms of service apply for all components, which acts as a whole in the referenced Smooth.